-The seventies saw an influx of students to St. Hugo School.
-Eight hundred and forty students were enrolled, and a long waiting list for each grade was on file in the school office.
+The seventies saw an influx of students to St. Hugo of the Hills Catholic School.
+Eight hundred forty students were enrolled, and a long waiting list for each grade was on file in the school office.

-“Whereas the first graduating class at St. Hugo School consisted of six students, the 1980 eighth grade class totaled an even 100.”
+The first graduating class of St. Hugo of the Hills Catholic School consisted of six students.
+The 1980 eighth grade class totaled an even 100.

-From the 80’s through today, St. Hugo of the Hills continued to expand its facilities by adding the Fr.
-Esper Room, Band Room, expanding and updating the gym, and adding a new computer lab and Head End Room.
+From the 80’s through today, St. Hugo of the Hills Catholic School continued to expand its facilities by adding the Fr.
+Esper Room, band room, expanding and updating the gym, and adding a new computer lab and head end room.

-In memory of their friend and classmate, the families of the extraordinary Class of 2014 commissioned this statue.
+In memory of their friend and classmate, the families of the extraordinary Class of 2014 commissioned a statue.

 The Timmy Vachon Foundation was founded by the Vachon family.
 The Foundation supports children to Never Give Up.

-To date, they have provided over 50 scholarships to Catholic Schools and supported many diverse charities.
+To date, they have provided over 50 scholarships to Catholic school students and supported many diverse charities.
 To learn more about The Timmy Foundation please visit www.timmyvachon.com.

 Digital Transformation in the Classroom

-As you walk through St. Hugo school, you will see today’s students are preparing to enter a global workforce undergoing a massive digital transformation.
-This shift is prompting St. Hugo’s staff to change how they think about not only what students need to learn, but how they should be learning.
+As you walk through St. Hugo of the Hills Catholic School, you will see today’s students preparing to enter a global workforce undergoing a massive digital transformation.
+This shift is prompting St. Hugo of the Hills Catholic School staff to change how they think about not only what students need to learn, but how they should be learning.

-Digital transformation in the classroom cannot happen without high-speed Internet connectivity.
-In the past 2 years, St. Hugo school has undergone updating the Internet and added WiFi throughout the building to accommodate the new technology.
+Digital transformation in the classroom cannot happen without high-speed internet connectivity.
+In the past 2 years, St. Hugo of the Hills Catholic School has updated the internet and added WiFi throughout the building to accommodate new technology.

-Students have access to several device types (Ipads, chrome books) and all Pre-K through 5th grades have interactive white boards in their classrooms.
-That is a huge shift in the digital landscape of students and teachers.
+Students have access to several device types; Ipads, chrome books.
+All Pre-K through grade 5 have interactive white boards in their classrooms.
+This is a huge shift in the digital landscape of students and teachers.

 The teachers are using this technology to broaden the scope of traditional classroom teaching.
-Teachers can use powerful software to help them personalize learning so that each student can progress at the pace that is right for them, rather than just teaching to the students in the middle of the class.
-They can connect their classroom with other classrooms in other parts of the world via SKYPE, to work on joint science experiments or to learn about communities very different from their own.
+Teachers can use software to help them personalize learning so that each student can progress at their own pace.
+Teachers can connect their classroom to other classrooms using SKYPE; to work on joint science experiments; or to learn about communities different from their own.
 They can explore world-class museum collections and study primary resources from pivotal historical events.
-They can use virtual reality to immerse themselves in cultural sites around the country or the world.
+Using virtual reality to immerse themselves in cultural sites around the country or the world.

-The 2015-2016 school year marks the seventy-fifth year of the school’s existence.
+The 2015-2016 school year marks the seventy-fifth anniversary of the school.

-St. Hugo opens its doors to the first Kindergarten Readiness program.
+St. Hugo of the Hills Catholic School opens its’ doors to the first Kindergarten Readiness class.